China police drop case of SARS "rumour-mongering" at start of new crisis

-SHANGHAI, Jan 29 (Reuters) - Chinese police at the centre of a coronavirus outbreak that has killed 132 people have dropped a case against eight people accused of spreading rumours about deadly SARS, they said on Wednesday, as anger grows about the handling of the new crisis.
+SHANGHAI (Reuters) - Chinese police at the center of a coronavirus outbreak that has killed 132 people have dropped a case against eight people accused of spreading rumors about deadly SARS, they said on Wednesday, as anger grows about the handling of the new crisis.

 In a comment posted below the online police notice, one person said the “eight warriors” should be rewarded, not punished.
 Another said he or she would report the Wuhan police to China’s cabinet for dereliction of duty.